tangentlabs/django-fancypages/README.rst

 Installation
 ------------

-Using ``django-fancypages`` in your own project follows these steps to get everything up and running:
+To use ``django-fancypages`` in your own project follow these steps:

     1. install via pip into you virtualenv (for now you have to install from the github repo because we haven't released it to PyPI yet)::